shikhar0507/backend-cloud-functions/docs/Endpoints/activities/read.md

 ## Query Parameters

-The `/read` endpoint **requires** you to add a query paramter with with the unix timestamp denoting the time from which you want the updates in the response.
+The `/read` endpoint **requires** you to add a query parameter with the Unix timestamp denoting the time from which you want the updates in the response.

 **example**: `.../read?from=1525170327665`